insected/bobbae_gcp-wiki/Machine-Learning.md

 [Long short-term memory]( https://towardsdatascience.com/illustrated-guide-to-lstms-and-gru-s-a-step-by-step-explanation-44e9eb85bf21   ) networks are an extension for recurrent neural networks, which basically extends the memory.
 Therefore it is well suited to learn from important experiences that have very long time lags in between.

 LSTMs enable RNNs to remember inputs over a long period of time.

-This memory can be seen as a gated cell, with gated meaning the cell decides whether or not to store or delete information, based on the importance it assigns to the information.
-The assigning of importance happens through weights, which are also learned by the algorithm.
-It learns over time what information is important and what is not.

 #### Multi-class Neural Networks